Parent Rights and Responsibilities

 - Age Discrimination Act (Supervisor of Federal Programs – 615-794-6624)

 - U.S. Department of Justice regulations implementing: Title II of the American Disabilities Act of 1990 (Supervisor of Special Populations – 615-794-6624).

 Supervisors of these programs are locate at 507 New Highway 96 West, Franklin, TN, 37064.

 In support of strengthening student academic achievement, Franklin Special School District receives Title I, Part A funds and therefore must jointly develop with, agree on with, and distribute to parents and family members of participating children a written parent and family engagement policy that contains information required by Section 1116(a)(2) of the Every Student Succeeds Act (ESSA).
 The policy establishes the district’s expectations and objectives for meaningful parent and family engagement and describes how the district will implement a number of specific parent and family engagement activities.
-Click here for the parent and family engagement policy in Spanish.
+(Printable PDF of Parent and Family Engagement Policy [English] [Spanish] as written below).

 The Franklin Special School District agrees to implement the following requirements as outlined by Section 1116: